Close Menu

 Now start walking around your environment – whether it’s your backyard, an empty lot in a city, or a local park – and examine all the plants.

-See also Olive Tree Symbolism: Ultimate Guide to Olive Tree Meaning
+See also Spring Symbolism: The Ultimate Guide to the time of renewal

 Start with the ones you know and make a list.